exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 SET SCHEMA_NAME = '<new schema name>'
 ```

-You can for example change the `SCHEMA_NAME` property to point the Virtual Schema to a new source schema or the [table filter](#filtering-tables).
+You can for example change the `SCHEMA_NAME` property to point the Virtual Schema to a new source schema or widen the [table filter](#filtering-tables).

-## Updating a Virtual Schema
+## Refreshing a Virtual Schema

 All Virtual Schemas cache their metadata.
 That metadata for example contains all information about structure and data types of the underlying data source.
-RLS is a Virtual Schema and uses the same caching mechanism.
+This makes the VS fast, since it does not have to query the metadata from the source with each push down.

-To let RLS know that something changed in the metadata, please use the [`ALTER VIRTUAL SCHEMA ...
-REFRESH`](https://docs.exasol.com/sql/alter_schema.htm) statement.
+The downside is that like any other cache this can get stale.
+Please use the [`ALTER VIRTUAL SCHEMA ...
+REFRESH`](https://docs.exasol.com/sql/alter_schema.htm) statement to refresh the metadata when it changed on the source.

 ```
 ALTER VIRTUAL SCHEMA <virtul schema name> REFRESH
 ```

-Please note that this is also required if you change the special columns that control the RLS protection.

 ## Using the Virtual Schema